mas-dse-greina/dicom_segmentation_mask/README.md

                         Name of the hdf5 to load for data --batchsize BATCHSIZE
-                        batch size for data loader --print_random_image  unit test: print random image and mask
+                        batch size for data loader --epochs EPOCHS       number of epochs to train --print_random_image  unit test: print random image and mask --print_batch_indices
+                        unit test: print the indices for each batch

 ```